Design for Sustainability and Circularity

 - Importance of economic mechanisms (regulations, emissions trading, inclusive wealth) and societal aspects (culture, politics, religion) in designing sustainable systems.

-Student should have already taken Introduction to Sustainability.
+Student should have already taken Introduction to Sustainability, but it is not required.
 Additionally, an engineering degree or background would be helpful and is recommended but is not required.
 Students should possess the ability to do simple calculations, use computer software, and have a background of high school level advanced physics.

 Click Here to learn more about how this course is delivered 100% online!